MarcoKaniecki/Machine-Learning-Real-Estate-Appraisal/README.md

 # Object Recognition using Microsoft Azure Computer Vision
+Extracts features from images to be used in appraisal

 ## Setup
 Create a virtual environment then install the following packages
 ```console